Last Updated: February 20, 2025

 Placebo Effect in Everyday Life

-Placebo Effect in Marketing and Advertising
+Placebo Effect in Advertising and Marketing

-Placebo Effect in Personal Growth
+Placebo Effect in Personal Development

 Factors Affecting the Placebo Effect